-Chef Scott Peacock's sensational seasonal dessert comes together with ripe blueberries, vanilla ice cream, and a few kitchen staples.
-See the following slides for step-by-step instructions for getting it right.
+Chef Scott Peacock's sensational seasonal blueberry pie comes together with ripe blueberries, vanilla ice cream, and a few kitchen staples.
+This blueberry ice cream pie recipe will almost certainly become your go-to summer dessert.
+See the following slides for step-by-step instructions for getting it just right.

-Turn into 9-inch pie plate.
-With your fingers, press the crust onto the bottom and sides to form a firm, even layer.
+With your fingers, press the crust onto the bottom and sides of a 9-inch pie plate to form a firm, even layer.
 Bake until lightly golden.
 "Don't overbrown or the crust will have an overpowering flavor," Scott says.
 Allow to cool completely.
-Transfer to freezer until ready to use (may be made up to a week in advance and frozen, tightly wrapped).
+After baking and before filling (if not using immediatly), tightly wrap and freeze for up to a week.

 Cook and stir over medium heat until blueberries begin to pop, give off juice, and come to a full simmer.
 Simmer, stirring gently for 1 additional minute until the sauce is lightly thickened and cornstarch is well cooked.
 Set aside to cool, refrigerate sauce until completely chilled before proceeding.
 "Otherwise, you'll wind up with a blueberry milk shake," Scott says.

-Spread in an even layer and top with the chilled blueberry sauce.
+Spread ice cream in an even layer and top with the chilled blueberry sauce.
 Spoon on the remaining ice cream and spread to the edges.
-Cover surface of ice cream with plastic wrap and freeze at least 8 hours or overnight until firmly set.
+This is where you'll have to be patient—cover surface of ice cream with plastic wrap and freeze at least 8 hours or overnight until firmly set.

 Spread Creamy Topping

 In chilled mixing bowl, whisk crème fraiche, heavy cream, and sugar until just thickened to spreading consistency.
 Do not overbeat.
 "It is very easy to go from smooth to grainy," Scott says.
 Spread cream mixture over pie.